 They are mainly affected by aphids, mealy bugs, scales and spider mites.
 When spotted early, these pests can be dealt with easily but if left they can become an issue quickly.
 If you spot any pests on the leaves simply create a warm soapy water solution, spray onto the leaves and wipe away.

 Buy a Rubber Plant as a unique living gift for a loved one, they can watch it flourish for years to come as it fills the indoor space with tropical colour and greenery.
-Send for birthdays, house warmings and even to celebrate an anniversary.
+Send for birthday gifts, house warming gifts and even to celebrate an anniversary.
 You can't go wrong with an indoor plant gift such as this.